Skip to content

 Top Programs

 The fields Manchester Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Manchester, New Hampshire, Manchester Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 39%.
+The graduation rate is roughly 39%.

-Ten years out, alumni of Manchester Community College earn a median of $49,063, roughly in line with national averages for graduates.
+Ten years out, alumni of Manchester Community College earn a median of $49,063, roughly in line with the national average for college graduates.

-Manchester Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.00%, a more modest figure.
+Manchester Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.00%, a more modest figure.
+Access is a real strength here.
+Roughly 32800% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 0.5% go on to reach the top of the income ladder.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Manchester Community College, with an economic connectedness score of 1.17 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Manchester Community College.
+Its economic connectedness score is 1.17, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.09).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools